Ravitaillement

 Refreshments

-When you're racing in the mountains, managing your nutrition and hydration is essential if you want to get to the finish in the best possible condition.
+When running in the mountains, managing your diet and hydration is essential if you are to cross the finish line in the best possible condition.

-The Mont Blanc Marathon races are run on a semi-autonomous basis: each runner must be self-sufficient between two feed stations, both in terms of food and equipment.
+The Mont Blanc Marathon races are run semi-autonomously: each runner must be self-sufficient between two refreshment points, both in terms of food and equipment.
 This means they can deal with unforeseen circumstances such as weather, fatigue or injury.

-Here you'll find all the information you need to organize your refuelling strategy, optimize your performance and adopt an eco-responsible attitude.
+Here you'll find all the information you need to organize your refueling strategy, optimize your performance and adopt an eco-responsible attitude.

 Everything you need to know about refreshments